 - Avoiding long exposure to air pollution from heavy traffic may help prevent bronchitis.

 Nearly all cases of acute bronchitis clear up completely over time.

 - In the case of bronchitis caused by exposure to respiratory irritants, all the person may need to do is keep away from the cause of irritation.

-- Smoking cessation is recommended to prevent development of chronic bronchitis or other chronic lung disease such as emphysema.
+- Smoking cessation is recommended to prevent the development of chronic bronchitis or other chronic lung diseases such as emphysema.
 Chronic bronchitis, as its name suggests, can cause symptoms for prolonged periods and lead to other debilitating lung conditions.